Skip to content

 Navigating attrition fees during the contracting phase requires you to practice some strategies behind contract negotiation.

 First, analyze your program history to identify patterns from prior years.
-Avoid overly aggressive increases in room block commitments unless there is a very good reason to do so.
+Avoid overly aggressive increases in room block and meeting space commitments unless there is a very good reason to do so.

-Second, pay close attention to the attrition percentage offered by the hotel.
+Second, pay close attention to the attrition percentage offered by the hotel block.
 Is it based on the cumulative room block or per night?
-Often cumulative offers greater flexibility.
+Often cumulative offers greater flexibility for your room block.

 Advocate for attrition based on your final room pick-up.

 Ensure the hotel puts a clause in the contract enabling you to compare your registration list to their hotel guest list.
-Sometimes attendees book on their own at a different rate.
-You should get credit for those rooms in your room block.
+Sometimes attendees book on their own at a different room rate.
+You should get credit for those rooms in your hotel room blocks.

 an event manager signing a hotel contract for an event